 Summary

-Whether you’re working in research, performance, or applied movement settings, choosing the right gait analysis software depends almost entirely on what decisions the data needs to support.
+Whether you’re working in research, performance, or applied movement settings, choosing the right gait biomechanics research software depends almost entirely on what decisions the data needs to support.

 The options range from free smartphone apps to sophisticated lab systems, but the harder question is which of them hold up in day-to-day practice across the individuals, athletes, and environments that practitioners and researchers actually work with.

-This article gives you a practical framework for evaluating any gait analysis tool, then surveys leading options by category.
+This article gives you a practical framework for evaluating any gait biomechanics research tool, then surveys leading options by category.
 We start with vision-based systems and our own Theia3D, one of the most rigorously validated markerless motion capture tools available, then move through more options to sensor- and force-based systems.

-Four Things to Verify Before Committing to Any Gait Analysis System
+Four Things to Verify Before Committing to Any Gait Biomechanics Research System

-These apply when evaluating any gait analysis tool, regardless of category or price point.
+These apply when evaluating any gait biomechanics research tool, regardless of category or price point.

 Match the Level of Precision to Your Needs